-In fact, the American Society of Civil Engineers (ASCE), which recently released its 2017 Infrastructure Report Card graded the current state of the nation's infrastructure as D+ (or poor) due to many of these very practices.
-With limited resources and other competing priorities such as growing pension and retiree healthcare liabilities, many state and local governments have chosen the path of least resistance and decided to defer needed infrastructure investments.
-Over the long term, the lack of investment in infrastructure by federal, state and local governments threatens to harm both the local and national economies.
-The Moody's report further states that,
+Given limited resources due to sluggish revenue growth and growing legacy obligations such as employee pensions and retiree healthcare liabilities, many state and local governments have chosen the path of least resistance and decided to defer needed infrastructure investments.
+In fact, the American Society of Civil Engineers (ASCE) published its most recent Infrastructure Report Card in 2017, which graded the current state of the nation's infrastructure as D+ (or poor) due to many of these very practices.
+Over the long term, the lack of adequate investment in infrastructure by federal, state and local governments threatens to harm both the local and national economies.